 You can try to get the car as part of a 209A protective order.
-You can ask the judge to order the abusive person to give you the car and the keys to it.
+You can ask the judge to order the person that abused you to give you the car and the keys to it.
 Or, you can ask the judge to order the abusive person to pay you the value of the car16.

 The judge is more likely to order that you get to use the car if you need the car to take care of a child or you need it to get to work.
-The judge may see that you need a car to drive your child to school, day care, or medical appointments, or to buy your child food and other things he or she needs.
+The judge may see that you need a car to drive your child to school, day care, or medical appointments, or to buy food and other things your child needs.
 In any case, you need to show that your need for the car is the result of the abuse.
 For example, because of abuse you moved out and got a protective order.
 If you needed the car to take your child to day care, you may still need it.

 If the judge decides that you need the car, the 209A protective order might only say that you can use the car.
 A 209A protective order cannot say that you own the car permanently.

-I am married to the abusive person and the car is in his name.
+I am married to the abusive person and the car is in my spouse's name.
 Can I take it?

 Married people can own separate property.
 Your can own a car in your own name.
-Your spouse can own a car in his own name.
+Your spouse can own a car too.

 If you get divorced, the court divides the couple’s property.
 Cars are included.
-A car or its monetary value, whether yours or his, is included in the total amount to be divided.
+A car or its monetary value and is included in the total amount to be divided.

 If the car is in your spouse’s name, just taking it can have serious legal consequences.